 We believe with enhanced outreach to the community more citizens will become increasingly aware of potential fraud.
-In recent months our office filed a case with an elderly woman as the victim in an automobile accident.
+During the last reporting period our office filed a case with an elderly woman as the victim in an automobile accident.
 She solicited the help of a family friend (defendant) to fix her car.
 The defendant previously held a contractor's license; however, he allowed his license to expire.
 A lump sum payment was issued from the insurance company according to their estimate of the repairs, including an additional amount for other necessary work.
 The victim was unhappy with the final results and contacted the Bureau of Automotive Repair.
 Upon inspection of the vehicle the claimed repairs were found to be substandard.
 In addition, some of the work on the estimate was never performed; including the work that the defendant indicated was necessary and for which he received additional payment.
+This case continues into this reporting period and we continue to work with the victim and the Bureau of Automotive Repair to work towards a fair and just resolution.